 MALAYSIA has become more of a home than Turkey for Ali Engin Senyuva, who has been residing here for 19 years.
 Ali, who is from Istanbul, first came to Malaysia when he was attached to the Turkish Embassy as defence adviser to the ambassador.
 Over the years, Ali and his wife, Nilufer, have become very much Malaysians and love being here.
 Except for an annual trip home to visit his parents, the 60-year-old former navy captain said he and his wife were very comfortable being here and it was their second home.
-The couple’s second child were born here.What can I do in Malaysia as a Second Homer?
+The couple’s second child was born here.What can I do in Malaysia as a Second Homer?

 Ali said his 18-year-old daughter was born in Malaysia and was studying in an international school here while his son, who is 28, was studying and working in Canada.
 He said there was nothing to complain about Malaysia, although the humidity could be unbearable at times.
 “We love the food here so much and my family has become used to eating rice as a staple food, compared to the bread we would eat in Turkey.
 We are okay with Indian food and we like Chinese dishes as well,” he said.